How to Win a Criminal Appeal

 Case Was Incorrectly Joined with Co-Defendant

 If you and one or more other persons are charged with a crime together, then you may be tried jointly.
 However, in some circumstances, a joint trial is not appropriate, and you and your co-defendants should have separate trials.
-We will appeal your case if being tried with one or more co-defendants prejudiced the jury against you or led to a different legal error in your case.
+You may be able to appeal your case if being tried with one or more co-defendants prejudiced the jury against you or led to a different legal error in your case.

 Jury Trial Was Improperly Denied

 You have a constitutional right to a jury trial when charged with a crime.
-If the judge improperly conducts a bench trial, we will appeal.
-Also, we will appeal if the judge decides any material questions of fact during your case that should have gone to the jury.
+If the judge improperly conducts a bench trial, you may be able to appeal.
+Also, if the judge decides any material questions of fact during your case that should have gone to the jury, it may be grounds to appeal.

 Mental Incompetence